Graduate Cooperative Education (Co-Op) Program

 - Indicate interest in the SOE Co-Op Program via the admissions application, or apply to the program during their first semester as a School of Engineering master's student.

-Students enrolled in a Post-Bacc/MS or Fifth-Year MS Programs must have earned at least 20 credits and completed 2 semesters as a matriculated and enrolled graduate student in the MS portion of their program to participate.
-Students enrolled in online programs, certificate programs, PhD programs, or in a post-baccalaureate (Post-Bacc) programs are not eligible to participate at this time.
+Starting Fall 2024, students enrolled in a Post-Bacc/MS or Fifth-Year MS Programs must have earned at least 18 credits* and completed 2 semesters as a matriculated and enrolled graduate student in the MS portion of their program to participate.
+Students enrolled in online programs, certificate programs, PhD programs, or in a post-baccalaureate (Post-Bacc) program are not eligible to participate at this time.

 Students are encouraged to coordinate with Tufts Career Center and the School of Engineering’s Co-Op Program Advisor when exploring, applying, and interviewing for positions.
 There is no guarantee that students who enter the co-op program will find an employer.
 However, Tufts Career Center experts are available to help students strengthen their cover letters, resumes, interview skills, and post-interview etiquette.
 Please reach out to Tufts Career Center (firstname.lastname@example.org) early in your explorations.